pubkey/rxdb/docs-src/docs/encryption.md

 ## Asymmetric encryption

 The encryption plugin itself uses **symmetric encryption** with a password to guarantee best performance when reading and storing data.
 It is not able to do **Asymmetric encryption** by itself.
 If you need Asymmetric encryption with a private/publicKey, it is recommended to encrypted the password itself with the asymentric keys and store the encrypted password beside the other data.
-On app-start you can decrypt the password with the private key and use the decrypted passwort in the RxDB encryption plugin
+On app-start you can decrypt the password with the private key and use the decrypted password in the RxDB encryption plugin

 ## Using the RxDB Encryption Plugins